Labradorite – A Uniquely Magical Gemstone

 Labradorite is an instantly recognizable stone with a stunning sheen and gorgeous play of colors.
 It’s beautiful color and flashes of light are so spectacular that the Inuit people believed that the stone was the Northern Lights captured in the rocks.

-What Is Labradorite?
+What is Labradorite?

 labradorite large loose gemstone